Pythrix/FOODCOP/README.md

 ## Introduction

 __General Purpose__
 The Food Ingredient Parser(FIP) is a set of python scripts for parsing ingredient lists obtained by scanning product packaging.
-It has been specifically developed to analyse ingredient lists extracted from the [MINTEL GNPD](https://www.mintel.com/) food innovation database, and has not yet been tested on data from other similar databases - it will be updated for this purpose later.
+It has been specifically developed to analyse ingredient lists extracted from the [MINTEL GNPD](https://www.mintel.com/) food innovation database, and has not yet been tested on data from other similar databases - it will be updated for this purpose later(report to section "Improvements Planification").

 __Why a new parser?__
 Data from the MINTEL GNPD Database use different sorts of grammar to reproduce ingredients lists given in products packaging.
 Most of classical parsers failed on parsing such heterogenuous data.